 Reference Guide: Permissions¶

-Broadly speaking, there are four types of permissions:
+Broadly speaking, there are four types of permission groups.
+Click on each to

 - Default at signup